wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-gallery-umbraco.md

 	![Create a SQL Server on Azure][05NewServer]

-7. Now that the web app and the database are configured, you can start deploying the application by clicking **Create** on the bottom of the first **Umbraco CMS** blade seen in the previous image.
+7. Now that the web site and the database are configured, you can start deploying the application by clicking **Create** on the bottom of the first **Umbraco CMS** blade seen in the previous image.

 	![Click Create][06UmbracoCMSGroup]

-After the deployment is completed, the portal will display the blade for your Umbraco CMS web app's resource group.
-In the **Summary** section, click the web app name to see the properties of your web app.
+After the deployment is completed, the portal will display the blade for your Umbraco CMS web site's resource group.
+In the **Summary** section, click the web site name to see the properties of your web site.
 Also in the **Summary** section, you can select the database resource to see the properties of the associated database.

-## Launch and configure your Umbraco CMS web app ##
+## Launch and configure your Umbraco CMS web site ##

-1. On the details blade for your web app, click **Browse** to browse your web app.
+1. On the details blade for your web site, click **Browse** to browse your web site.

 	![Browse to your site][08UmbracoCMSGroupRunning]

-2. When you browse the web app, Umbraco CMS initiates its installer wizard.
+2. When you browse the web site, Umbraco CMS initiates its installer wizard.
 Enter the information requested, and then click **Customize**.

 	![Install Umbraco wizard][09InstallUmbraco7]

 3. Enter your connection and authentication details for the database that Umbraco will use.
 Select **Microsoft SQL Azure** for the database type.
-You can obtain the connection string for your database from the **Site Settings** section of your web app.
+You can obtain the connection string for your database from the **Site Settings** section of your web site.

 	![Configure your database][10ConfigureYourDatabase]